ColorlibHQ/AdminLTE/README.md

 #### Contribution Requirements:
 - When you contribute, you agree to give a non-exclusive license to AdminLTE.io to use that contribution in any context as we (AdminLTE.io) see appropriate.
 - If you use content provided by another party, it must be appropriately licensed using an [open source](http://opensource.org/licenses) license.
-- Contributions are only accepted through Github pull requests.
+- Contributions are only accepted through GitHub pull requests.
 - Finally, contributed code must work in all supported browsers (see above for browser support).

 License